 Dentist might schedule a follow-up with the patient to manage symptoms.
 They might:

-- Flush and clean the socket to remove any debris or harmful bacteria
+- Clean the socket to remove any debris or harmful bacteria before further treatment

 After a dry socket is identified, a patient should look after their health at home.
-It involves routinely taking prescription medication and flushing the socket with a saline solution.
+It involves routinely taking prescription medication and flushing the socket with salt water.

 Final Thoughts